Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: Numerical results

-When $K$ grows to $K=10^8$ or larger, the destination starts to operate in the near field of the relay/IRS, in which case the IRS has a size larger than 20m$\times$20m and therefore it can be considered that the relay/IRS is a part of the destination itself.
-As a result, in that range, the IRS does not outperform the FD relay, instead the two have identical performances since both can be considered as a part of the destination.
+The rates of the three considered systems (RIS, HD Relay, and FD relay) are compared in Fig.~\ref{fig1} as a function of the total number of RIS/antenna elements $K$ (bottom $x$-axis), as well as a function of the size of the RIS (top $x$-axis).
+As can be seen from Fig.~\ref{fig1}, the FD relay significantly outperforms the RIS, when the self-interference is either $\eta = 10^{-5}$ (i.e., $50$ dB) or $\eta = 10^{-6}$ (i.e., $60$ dB), for any $K<10^8$, i.e., for any RIS size smaller than 20m$\times$20m.
+Please note that for an RIS of size of 1m$\times$1m, which is an RIS size foreseen to be used in practice, the proposed FD relay achieves almost double the data rate of the RIS.
+When $K$ grows to $K=10^8$ or larger, the destination starts to operate in the near field of the relay/RIS, in which case the RIS has a size larger than 20m$\times$20m and therefore it can be considered that the relay/RIS is a part of the source or the destination itself.
+As a result, in that range, the RIS does not outperform the FD relay, instead the two have identical performances since both can be considered as a part of the source or the destination.

-In Fig.~\ref{fig_ray}, similar to Fig.~\ref{fig1}, the achievable data rates of the proposed FD relay and the IRS have been compared under the same assumptions except instead of a LoS channel a Rayleigh fading channel has been assumed.
-By comparing Fig.~\ref{fig_ray} and Fig.~\ref{fig1}, we can observe that in the case of Rayleigh fading, the proposed FD relay outperforms the IRS by a slightly larger margin compared to the case of LoS channel.
-This is because by comparing \eqref{eeth1} with \eqref{q3.00} and \eqref{eq_r_irs} with \eqref{idk1000}, it can be seen that the Rayleigh fading reduces the SNR of the relay by a factor of $\pi/4$ and the SNR of the IRS by a factor of $(\pi/4)^2 $.
-Therefore, in the case of Rayleigh fading channel, the performance gain of the proposed FD relay compared to the IRS is even larger.
+In Fig.~\ref{fig_ray}, similar to Fig.~\ref{fig1}, the achievable data rates of the proposed FD relay and the RIS are compared under the same assumptions except instead of a LoS channel a Rayleigh fading channel has been assumed.
+By comparing Fig.~\ref{fig_ray} and Fig.~\ref{fig1}, we can observe that in the case of Rayleigh fading, the proposed FD relay outperforms the RIS by a slightly larger margin compared to the case of LoS channel.
+This is because by comparing \eqref{eeth1} with \eqref{q3.00} and \eqref{eq_r_irs} with \eqref{idk1000}, it can be seen that the Rayleigh fading reduces the SNR of the relay by a factor of $\pi/4$ and the SNR of the RIS by a factor of $(\pi/4)^2 $.
+Therefore, in the case of Rayleigh fading channel, the performance gain of the proposed FD relay compared to the RIS is even larger.

-Fig.~\ref{fig2} compares the three considered data rates as a function of $d_{D}$ when $d_{S}=25$m and when the same values as for Fig.~\ref{fig1} are used for the other parameters.
+Fig.~\ref{fig2} compares the data rates of the three considered systems as a function of $d_{D}$ when $d_{S}=25$m and when the same values as for Fig.~\ref{fig1} are used for the other parameters.
 Two sets of curves are presented, one for $K = 10^3$ and the other for $K=10^6$ antenna elements.
-In both cases, the proposed FD relay significantly outperforms both the IRS and the HD relay.
+In both cases, the proposed FD relay significantly outperforms both the RIS and the HD relay.